 Motivations: Resentment, revenge, personal gain

-Watch for: Behavioral signals around HR events (PIPs, terminations, restructuring), access to sensitive communications or personnel data, unusual activity following organizational changes.
+Watch for: Behavioral signals around HR events (performance improvement plans, terminations, restructuring), access to sensitive communications or personnel data, unusual activity following organizational changes.

 10. The Temporary Insider